Essential Elements of a Construction Contract

-3. Scope of services: Commonly overlooked and under-written, outlining scope of services is essential.
+3. Scope of services: Commonly overlooked, outlining scope of services is essential.
 This is what you are buying!
 The contract should state, in detail, the work to be performed.
 Terms like “using industry-approved standards” (for materials/fasteners, etc.) and building “to code” will be emphasized in this section.
 Ask your contractor to be specific.
-Arrange meetings to discuss revisions and changes until both parties agree with content.
-"Include description of materials, quality and grade, items to be selected by customer, other specifications and that Contractor shall obtain all required permits and governmental inspections," said Attorney Carl D. Goodman, an attorney in Lynn, MA who specializes in real estate related litigation.
+Discuss revisions and changes until both parties agree on content.
+"Include description of materials, quality and grade, items to be selected by customer, other specifications and that Contractor shall obtain all required permits and governmental inspections," warns Attorney Carl D. Goodman, an attorney in Lynn, MA who specializes in real estate-related litigation.

 4. Total cost of project and terms of payment: This should be clearly and simply stated.
 Costs over and above the original scope of services should be discussed and for larger projects, consider placing a cap on project expenses to eliminate risk of dealing with contractors who like to nickel-and-dime you up to the high-end cost of doing business.

 Payments should be arranged at specific time periods and/or may be offered at certain completion points in a project.
 Cost for materials should be discussed well in-advance.
 If you are entering into a “package plan” make sure you understand limitations for budgeted items like flooring, lighting, cabinets, etc. The final payment needs to be large enough for the remodeling contractor to have an inducement to complete the job.